 Noosa Concours d’ Elegance, 2024, Part 3: Australian and Other Marques

-I've subtitled this third instalment of my Noosa Concours series Australian and Other Marques but that really means mainly British cars and a few Bugattis, as for whatever reason some of the examples shown here - ie: predominantly the Aussie ones - seem to be not so common at events like this.
+I've subtitled this third instalment of my Noosa Concours series Australian and Other Marques.
+However, that really means mainly British cars and a few Bugattis, as for whatever reason some of the examples shown here - ie: predominantly the Aussie ones - seem to be not so common at events like this.
 These less-represented vehicles all struck me as being sufficiently concours, as I understand the term, so perhaps they're not considered to be as elegant as their more fancied counterparts?

 Which is probably why I've led the piece with Dick Johnson's ballsy XE Falcon racing car.
 It's in excellent nick - thus being "concours" - but its elegance could be debated.
 Or you could argue that being elegant is overrated, anyway; that it's a bit wanky and elitist, and just get on and enjoy a magnificent example of Aussie motorsports history!